minvws/nl-covid19-coronacheck-website/en/privacy-in-app.md

 Only data saved in the CoronaCheck-app itself or printed on the paper certificate will be kept.
 Of course, for the paper certificate you decide how long to keep the data.
 This is also the case with the CoronaCheck-app: if you delete the app that data will also be deleted.
 Otherwise, the data will be stored according to the following time periods:

-- Test results: 96 hours after date and time of test administration
+- Negative test results: 96 hours after date and time of test administration;
-- Vaccination data: one year after vaccination date
+- Positive test results: 1 year (for a recovery certificate, but if it is part of a vaccination certificate, up until 3 years after your most recent vaccination);
-- Recovery data: 365 days after date and time of test administration
+- Vaccination data: 3 years after the vaccination date (please be aware that in some cases a positive test result can be part of your vaccination data)
 - A unique serial number of your EU DCC and a code of the datasource will be saved for two years.
 - In case we provide you with a physical EU DCC, the associated pairing code will be saved for one year after the issue.